yuvalsol/TwitchChatToSubtitles/README.md

                         RightBottomHalf,RightTopTwoThirds, RightBottomTwoThirds.
 ```

 This option determines the direction that the subtitles roll from the bottom to the top of the screen or from the top to the bottom of the screen.
-This option is applicable only for `RollingChatSubtitles`.
+This option is applicable for `RollingChatSubtitles` and `StaticChatSubtitles`.
 If not specified, it will default to `BottomToTop` direction.

 ```console
 --SubtitlesRollingDirection     The direction that the subtitles roll.